-Fulcrium is the preferred benchmarking partner to some of the world’s largest Oil & Gas companies.
-We specialise in bespoke Oil & Gas benchmarking using our database and entrepreneurial frameworks to help executive board directors drive increased efficiencies and breakthrough performance improvement.
+Fulcrium is the preferred commercial benchmarking partner to some of the world’s largest Oil & Gas companies.
+We specialise in commercial Oil & Gas benchmarking using our proprietary frameworks to help clients drive increased efficiencies and breakthrough performance improvement.

-We pride ourselves in partnering with and enrolling the most forward thinking, progressive and respectful executive board directors at Oil & Gas companies as our clients.
+We pride ourselves in partnering with and enrolling the most forward thinking and progressive Oil & Gas companies as our clients.
 These are the companies whose cultures are designed to build shareholder value consistently and to thrive through the boom and bust Oil & Gas cycles.

-For those Oil & Gas companies with progressive and respectful cultures that fearlessly embrace benchmarking insights (often uncomfortable reading) and are genuinely prepared to change, Fulcrium is their source of competitive advantage through the regular insights gained from our Oil & Gas Benchmarking Database.
+For those Oil & Gas companies with progressive and respectful cultures that fearlessly embrace commercial benchmarking insights, Fulcrium is their source of competitive advantage through the regular insights gained from our Commercial Oil & Gas Benchmarking Service.

-Over the last 17 years Fulcrium has built-up a powerful proprietary Oil & Gas Benchmarking Database against which peer performance can be compared to a granular level across the value chain and functions.
-The Oil & Gas benchmark data is up to date and enables like for like comparisons using hundreds of proprietary Fulcrium frameworks and metrics for all the important Oil & Gas players across the core value chain plus functions.
+Over the last 17 years Fulcrium has built-up a powerful proprietary Commercial Oil & Gas Benchmarking Service whereby peer performance can be compared to a granular level across the value chain and functions.
+The Commercial Oil & Gas benchmark service enables like for like comparisons using hundreds of proprietary Fulcrium frameworks and metrics for all the important Oil & Gas players across the core value chain plus functions.

-Fulcrium’s database provides clients with critical hard to find data and insights, and is used by some of the world’s largest Oil & Gas companies to track competitors, and top-quartile efficiency and performance improvement opportunities.
+Fulcrium’s commercial benchmarking service provides clients with critical hard to find data and insights, and is used by some of the world’s largest Oil & Gas companies to track competitors, and top-quartile efficiency and performance improvement opportunities.

-Clients gain competitive advantage from Fulcrium’s comprehensive Oil & Gas Benchmarking Database as it provides a fast, intuitive way to compare their performance at a granular level with that of competitors.
+Clients gain competitive advantage from Fulcrium’s comprehensive Commercial Oil & Gas Benchmarking Service as it provides a fast, intuitive way to compare their performance at a granular level with that of competitors.

-Fulcrium has seen the importance of our specialist bespoke benchmarking services grow as companies strive for competitive edge, cost efficiencies and breakthroughs in performance improvement.
+Fulcrium has seen the importance of our specialist commercial benchmarking services grow as companies strive for competitive edge, cost efficiencies and breakthroughs in performance improvement.

-We use our proprietary Oil & Gas database and frameworks to undertake wide-ranging core value chain and functional Oil and Gas benchmarking:
+We use our proprietary Oil & Gas commercial frameworks to undertake wide-ranging core value chain and functional Oil and Gas benchmarking:

 - Internal: comparing internal processes